Improving Water Quality Since 1928

 Work for Water

-Work for Water is a joint project of WEF and the American Water Works Association, in collaboration with the U.S. Environmental Protection Agency, to provide resources and encourage careers in the water sector.
+Work for Water is a joint project of WEF and AWWA, in collaboration with the U.S. EPA, to provide resources and encourage careers in the water sector.

 The Stockholm Junior Water Prize is the most prestigious international youth award for a high school water science research project.
-In the United States, WEF and its MAs organize the national, state, and local competitions.
+In the United States, WEF and its MAs organize the national, state, and local competitions with support from Xylem, Inc.